 Are there any import taxes and duties that I now need to pay when I move to France?

-ClickMoves has been advised by French Customs that there will be no import tax, duty or VAT to pay on used household goods and personal effects, as long as those relocating have:
+There is no import tax, duty or VAT to pay on used household goods and personal effects, as long as those relocating have:

 Lived outside of France for more than 12 months.

-AND they have owned everything being imported for more than 6 months.
+Owned everything being imported for more than 6 months.

-AND they do not sell any of these items in France.
+Do not sell any of these items in France.

-AND they are importing their goods within 12 months of their permanent arrival in France.
+Import goods within 12 months of their permanent arrival in France.